Oregon Car Shipping: 2026 Costs & Routes

 Flexible dates

-Flexible delivery dates lower your shipping costs.
-Give carriers a five-day pickup and delivery window when possible.
-This flexibility helps carriers optimize routes and pass savings to you.
+Flexible delivery windows save money.
+Give carriers a five-day pickup and delivery window instead of fixed dates.
+This scheduling flexibility lets carriers consolidate shipments efficiently, passing savings directly to you.

 8